Travel: The River’s Justice

 On the other hand, if you implicate Walsh Celvoway (either initially, or after mentioning Eimar) she’ll more readily believe you.
-In this case, respond with "I’d rather ask him personally." to move things along, after which you can attempt to work together to uncover the conspiracy that brought you into conflict [Diplomacy 25] [Lawful Neutral] or seek the truth yourself [Neutral].
+In this case, be sure to ask her "Can you think of something he’d gain from your death?", which will help with a Diplomacy check later on, then respond with "I’d rather ask him personally." to move things along, after which you can attempt to work together to uncover the conspiracy that brought you into conflict [Diplomacy 25] [Lawful Neutral] or seek the truth yourself [Neutral].

 If you navigate the conversation with sufficient diplomacy, she’ll hand you a Note From Celvoway, which gives Irovetti a motive both for wanting to kill Renshala and for using you as the implement of said execution.
 Alternatively, if you provoke more violence (either intentionally or through ineptitude) you’ll have to fend off Renshala and her cohorts, along with any stragglers from the previous fight.